About Children's Hope

 James Aldrich founded Children’s Hope in 2002.
 During this time we have served over 2000 children struggling with emotional and/or behavioral issues from across Texas.

-Children’s Hope now has three centers to provide residential services to the care and well being of abused and neglected children.
+Children’s Hope now has three centers to provide services to the care and well being of abused and neglected children.
 Our centers can serve up to 108 children.
-The children residing with us are struggling with emotional and/or behavioral issues related to abuse.
-These children receive 24-hour care by our professional staff of residential treatment providers, therapists, case managers and administrative personnel.
+The children we are helping are struggling with emotional and/or behavioral issues related to abuse.
+These children receive care by our professional staff of treatment providers, therapists, case managers and administrative personnel.
 Mental health services are administered by an on-sight licensed professional counselor, as well as, intervention support.

 Children’s Hope provides abused children with a safe, healthy environment that includes nurturing, mentoring, medical care, and intense individual and group counseling.